raae/queen.raae.codes/content/emails-olavea/2022-02-15-markdown/index.md

 ## My Sunday Skill Builder Session:

-This Sunday, I created a Link with markdown on our POW!-website
+This Sunday, I created a `Link` with markdown on our POW!-website.

 ## What did I do?

-I created a Link with markdown
+I created a `Link` with markdown.

 ## Why did I do it?

-I want to use markdown as my Content Managment System (CMS) because it's my favourite CMS and Queen Benedicte @raae told me to use markdown.
+I want to use markdown as my Content Management System (CMS) because it's my favorite CMS and Queen Raae told me to use markdown.

 ## How did I do it?

-I started out on my L.O.V.E. acronym
+I started out on my L.O.V.E. acronym.

-L. Link and path and label
+`L.` Link and path and label
-O. Open up in GraphiQL
+`O.` Open up in GraphiQL
-V. Variabel
+`V.` Variable
-E. Evol is love backwards, no just kidding.
-I will do «E. Empty» on this Sunday Skill Builder Session.
+`E.` Evol is love backward, no just kidding.
+I will do «E. Empty» on this Sunday's Skill Builder Session.

+### L.

-L. Link and path and label
+Link and path and label

 ```js
 // POW!-website / pages / {MarkdownRemark.fields__slug}.js
 <Link to={}>{}</Link>